kauffecup/kauffecup.github.io/posts/_posts/2016-03-01-cognitive-applications.md

 ### but what does any of this actually mean?

-When dealing with buzzwords, it's important to separate the bullsh*t from the content.
+When dealing with buzzwords, it's important to filter out the bullsh*t from the content.

 An app is truly "cognitive" when it learns and reasons from and with the user,